ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Session and context management
 ------------------------------

-VIRTEL uses the concept of a sessioncode to maintain the context between a client using a browser and the host application to which the client is connected.
+VIRTEL uses the concept of a session code to maintain the context between a client using a browser and the host application to which the client is connected.
 This code allows VIRTEL to identify the client and to associate the client with a session already established with a host application.

 .. index::
    pair: SESSION-CODE; tags